markwilkinson/FAIR-in-a-box/README.md

 ### Configuring bootstrap services
 #### GraphDB
-The `docker-compose.yml` file in directory `cde-in-box/bootstrap` will setup up graphDB triple store and creates `fdp` and `cde` repositories in graphDB.
-These two repositories are used by other services in CDE in box so make sure that bootstrap services are property setup before you proceed further.

-To run `docker-compose.yml` file in `cde-in-box/bootstrap` you need graphDB triple store free edition.
+To use CDE-in-a-box you need to first download the *standalone* graphDB triple store free edition.
 Follow the steps below to get free edition of graphdb.

-**Step 1:** GO to this [url](https://www.ontotext.com/products/graphdb/graphdb-free/) and registry to download GraphDB free edition.
+**Step 1:** GO to this [url](https://www.ontotext.com/products/graphdb/graphdb-free/) and register to download GraphDB free edition.

-**Step 2:** The download will be sent to your email.
-From the email follow link to download page and `click` on "Download as a stand-alone server".
+**Step 2:** The download link will be sent to your email.
+From the email follow link to download page and `click` on _"Download as a stand-alone server"_.
 This step will download "graphdb-free-{version}-dist.zip" file to your machine.

 **Step 3:** Move "graphdb-free-{version}-dist.zip" file to the following location